timescale/docs/use-timescale/hypertables/improve-query-performance.md

 You can enable chunk skipping on as many columns as you need.
 However, best practice is to enable it on columns that are both:

-- correlated, that is, related to the partitioning column in some way, and
+- Correlated, that is, related to the partitioning column in some way.
-- Referenced in the `WHERE` clauses.
+- Referenced in the `WHERE` clauses of the queries.

 In the satellite example above, the time of adding data to a database inevitably follows the time of gathering.
 Sequential IDs and the creation timestamp for both entities also increase synchronously.
 This means those two columns are correlated.